piperlincoln/final-project-cs601/README.md

 # CS 601 Final Project
 The repository for my portfolio website final project for MET CS 601.

+## Demonstration Suggestions
+I implemented two of the suggestions that Professor Looper gave me during my final demonstration.
+The first was to remove the default browser margin around my content, and the second was to make my footer sticky.

 ## Extra Credit Elements
 #### ES6 Features
 There are several ES6 features we discussed in Module 5 implemented on my